ValksGodotTools/GodotModulesCSharp-Old/README.md

 # GodotLuaModdingTest
 This project was created to better understand MoonSharp (Lua) for implementing modding into a game.
+This project has evolved into a template to be used in other Godot C# games to add Lua modding support.

 Learn Lua: https://www.lua.org/pil/contents.html
 Learn MoonSharp: https://www.moonsharp.org/getting_started.html